OthankQ/100-days-of-code/r1-log.md

 ### R1D57
 Started learning React!
 I've been staying away from front end of things because of the fear of CSS and general layout problems.
 But after learning basics of JS, it felt like a good step to learn the JS ecosystem and how frameworks work!

+### R1D58
+Today I learned how to style React components using CSS and how to embed JavaScript in JSX!
+Using Scrimba to learn React has been great!